torvalds/linux/Documentation/media/uapi/mediactl/request-func-poll.rst

 a value of zero, on failure it returns -1 and the ``errno`` variable is set appropriately.

-Attempting to poll for a request that is completed or not yet queued will set the ``POLLERR`` flag in ``revents``.
+Attempting to poll for a request that is not yet queued will set the ``POLLERR`` flag in ``revents``.